dolanq/dolanq.github.io/essays/E1:UI_Basics_technical_blog.md

 ---
 My BrowserHistory WOD journey began without a hitch... or so I thought.

 The first issue I had was finding an adequate recording software to use.
 I thought that I could use the built in Game bar feature from Windows 10.
 However, it was only able to record one window at a time while I needed to capture the entire screen.
 My next choice was trying out OBS studio.
 I heard good things about it and knew actual Youtubers and Streamers who use it.
 So I guessed it couldn't be to bad.
 Sadly I was wrong.
+Every time I tried to record (around 10 attempts) my voice would cut out each time I paused to take a breath or at the end of sentences.